ACCarnall/bagpipes/docs/model_galaxies.rst

 	model_comp["nebular"] = nebular

-The metallicity of the gas in the stellar birth clouds is assumed to be the same as the stars providing the ionizing flux.
+The metallicity of the gas in the stellar birth clouds is assumed to be the same as the stars producing the ionizing flux.

 **Star formation history components**

-Bagpipes builds up star-formation histories by superimposing multiple components.
-Multiple components of the same type should be labelled sequentially in ``model_components`` e.g. ``burst1``, ``burst2`` etc.
+Bagpipes can build up complex star-formation histories by superimposing multiple components.
+Components of the same type should be labelled sequentially in ``model_components`` e.g. ``burst1``, ``burst2`` etc.

 All star formation history components take the following keys: